deep-coast-eng/deep-coast-eng.github.io/_posts/2026-03-28-home-network-tailscale-nordvpn-mt6000.md

 layout: post
 title: "Home Network Setup: Tailscale, NordVPN, and GL.iNet Flint 2"
 date: 2026-03-28
-tags: [networking, tailscale, nordvpn, gl-inet, mt6000, wireguard, google-pixel-7a]
+tags: [networking, tailscale, nordvpn, gl-inet, mt6000, wireguard, google-pixel]
 ---

-Setting up a secure home network with remote access using a [GL.iNet Flint 2](https://store-us.gl-inet.com/products/flint-2-gl-mt6000-wi-fi-6-high-performance-home-router) router as the central hub, [Tailscale](https://tailscale.com/) (free plan) for encrypted remote access without port forwarding, and [NordVPN](https://nordvpn.com/) on the router for always-on privacy.
+Setting up a secure home network with remote access using a [GL.iNet Flint 2](https://store-us.gl-inet.com/products/flint-2-gl-mt6000-wi-fi-6-high-performance-home-router) router as the central hub, [Tailscale](https://tailscale.com/) (Personal plan, free) for encrypted remote access without port forwarding, and [NordVPN](https://nordvpn.com/) on the router for always-on privacy.

 ## Why This Guide Exists

 Setting up a home network that respects your privacy shouldn't require an IT background or enterprise-grade hardware.
-Most consumer routers offer little beyond basic connectivity, and ISP-provided equipment -- even when it supports port forwarding -- introduces risk the moment you open an inbound port.
+Most consumer routers offer little beyond basic connectivity, and ISP-provided equipment, even when it supports port forwarding, introduces risk the moment you open an inbound port.
 Port forwarding creates a direct path from the public internet to a device on your LAN.
 Automated scanners constantly probe for open ports, and any service behind a forwarded port with weak credentials, unpatched firmware, or known vulnerabilities becomes an entry point for unauthorized access.
 NAT, which most home routers use by default, blocks unsolicited inbound connections as a side effect of address translation, but it was not designed as a security boundary and should not be treated as one.
 For the modern general consumer who streams, works remotely, manages smart devices, and wants their internet activity private by default, there is no widely accepted, standardized playbook that avoids these trade-offs.

 This guide addresses that gap.
 It walks through building a privacy-first home network from scratch using affordable, consumer-accessible tools: the GL.iNet Flint 2 (GL-MT6000), NordVPN, and Tailscale.
-The Flint 2 ($159.99 at date of publishing) is an excellent fit for this setup.
+The Flint 2 ($159.99 on the [GL.iNet US store](https://store-us.gl-inet.com/products/flint-2-gl-mt6000-wi-fi-6-high-performance-home-router) at date of publishing) is an excellent fit for this setup.
 It runs OpenWrt-based firmware with native support for VPN clients and Tailscale, offers Wi-Fi 6 and 2.5G Ethernet, and provides an accessible admin interface that balances power with usability.
 NordVPN Basic covers always-on encrypted internet traffic and city-switchable streaming at an introductory price of $81.36 for 24 months.
 Tailscale provides secure remote access to your entire home network at no cost.
-The free plan supports up to 100 devices and 3 users, which is more than sufficient for a typical household.
+The Personal plan supports up to 100 devices and 3 users, which is more than sufficient for a typical household.

 All that is required for this setup are your existing devices (Windows or Linux PCs, Android phone), the free applications listed above, and the GL.iNet Flint 2 (GL-MT6000).
 No additional hardware, no paid subscriptions beyond NordVPN, and no modifications to your ISP modem.
 This setup also works with Apple devices -- Tailscale and NordVPN both have native iOS and macOS clients, and the process is effectively the same: install the app, sign in with your identity provider, and the device joins your network.
 An intermediate user should expect to complete the full setup in approximately 1-2 hours, assuming their devices and tools match the conditions described in this guide.